What Can Drain A Car Battery? Here Are 6 Common Reasons To Learn

-If weather gets too high (above 100 degrees) or drop too low (below 10 degrees Fahrenheit), this will result a bad impact in your car battery.
+If the weather gets too high (above 100 degrees) or drops too low (below 10 degrees Fahrenheit), this will result in a bad impact on your car battery.
 Leaving your car in these bad temperatures for a long period of time will force a build-up of lead sulfate crystals.
-The sulfate buildup is one of the main reason shortens your battery life and increases more recharged time that your battery needs.
+The sulfate buildup is one of the main reasons shortens your battery life and increases more recharged time that your battery needs.

 What drains a car battery could be a faulty charging system.
 In order to recharge your car battery, the alternator of your vehicle must provide it with energy.
-If some parts of the system go wrong, it is not surprised that your car battery will be dying too soon.
+If some parts of the system go wrong, it is not surprising that your car battery will be dying too soon.